OpenModelica/OMPython/README.md

 ## Dependencies

 - omniORB is required to be installed including Python support (the omniidl command needs to be on the PATH)
+  On Ubuntu, this is done by running `sudo apt-get install omniorb python-omniorb omniidl omniidl-python`
 - Python 2.7 is required (omniORB restriction).
 Download python from http://www.python.org/download/
 - pip is recommended

 ## Installation

 Fast way (using pip):
-- pip install git+git://github.com/OpenModelica/OMPython.git
+- `pip install git+git://github.com/OpenModelica/OMPython.git`

 Manual installation:
 - Add python to your PATH.
-- Start command prompt/terminal and execute command "python setup.py install".
+- Start command prompt/terminal and execute command `python setup.py install`.
 This will add OMPython to the python 3rd party libraries.

 ## Usage